JasperHeijne/appropriate_lyrics/README.md

 ## Discussion

 The analysis reveals that inappropriate content is present across various music genres.
 Recommender systems should be cautious when suggesting Rap and R&B music to children.
 A more nuanced filter considering different facets of inappropriateness is recommended.

-## How to Cite

-If you use this code or data in your research, please cite the corresponding publication: (link to TU Delft paper-repository).